Revision: 10 Sep 2025 · Version: 0.7 (analysis draft) · Authors: Mustafa Aksu, ChatGPT

 --save-traces --plots --hess

-Cross‑regulator checks: repeat with --scheme sharp
+Cross‑regulator checks: repeat with --scheme sharp and --scheme gaussian to populate matching roots.

 python observe_proton.py `